openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 ## The Core Mechanic in Combat

-The core mechanic of *Open* *Legend* is meant to inspire creativity in players and GMs so that the story always moves forward and so that no dice roll ever feels wasted.
-However, in combat, players typically make many more action rolls than usual, so the GM may feel overwhelmed if she is constantly trying to come up with new interpretations of a failed roll on the fly.
+The core mechanic of *Open Legend* is meant to inspire creativity in players and GMs so that the story always moves forward and so that no dice roll ever feels wasted.
+However, in combat, players typically make many more action rolls than usual, so the GM may feel overwhelmed if they are constantly trying to come up with new interpretations of a failed roll on the fly.

 Some GMs might love that kind of challenge, and for them, **the core mechanic can be used in combat in the same way it is in every other part of the game**.
 GMs who want something a little more streamlined **may use the following modification** to the usual core mechanic in combat: